 We're trying to cut our water use at Eden.
-We welcome over 850,000 visitors a year and two million plants in our gardens, so if we can do it, you can too!
+We welcome more than 750,000 visitors a year and two million plants in our gardens, so if we can do it, you can too!

 - Turn off the tap when you brush your teeth – this can save 6 litres of water per minute.

 - Place a cistern displacement device in your toilet cistern to reduce the volume of water used in each flush.
 You can get one of these from your water provider.

 - Take a shorter shower.
 Shower can use anything between 6 and 45 litres per minute.
 Consider getting an aerated shower head, which combines water and air, or inserting a regulator in your shower, which puts an upper limit on flow rates.

 - Always use full loads in your washing machine and dishwasher – this cuts out unnecessary washes in between.

 - Fix a dripping tap.
 A dripping tap can waste 15 litres of water a day, or 5,500 litres of water a year.

 - Install a water butt to your drainpipe and use the water collected to water your plants, clean your car and wash your windows.
 A water butt can collect around 5,000 litres a year.

 - Water your garden with a watering can rather than a hosepipe.
 A hosepipe uses 1,000 litres of water an hour.
 Mulching your plants (with bark chippings, heavy compost or straw) and watering in the early morning and late afternoon will reduce evaporation and also save water.